OpenSourceKyle/OpenSourceKyle.github.io/content/blog/2024-07-16-dream-childhood-home.md

 # My thoughts of Analysis

 I have already tried many times to have deeper conversations and be vulnerable.
-I feel that none of that was rewarded nor met with the kind of reaction I wanted -- general love and support not criticism.
+I feel that none of that was rewarded nor met with the kind of reaction I wanted—general love and support, not criticism.
 Accepting that I cannot nor want to change them, I realized they do not add any positive value to my life.

-I understand at this point of my life that I want family, but I do not want my own family.
+I understand at this point in my life that I want family, but I do not want my own family.
 I feel better without them.
 Maybe one day I will try to talk to them.